 Ken Doyno is President of Rothschild Doyno Collaborative, an architecture and urban design firm focused on creating meaningful design solutions and using collaborative processes with clients and communities.
-Ken provides leadership in how architecture, community planning, and property development simultaneously increase economic, social, and physical value of our communities.
+Ken provides leadership in how architecture, community planning, and property development simultaneously increase the economic, social, and physical value of our communities.
 Ken advances projects and innovation by aligning and challenging people to create shared visions that connect and serve clients while making the world a better place.

 In addition to thirty-two years of professional practice, Ken has advanced regional change through participation in civic, academic, and cultural activities.
 Ken worked extensively with Dr. Mindy Fullilove in developing the book Urban Alchemy; Restoring Joy in America’s Sorted-Out Cities.
-Ken served as an Adjunct Professor at Carnegie Mellon University for multiple years in the fifth year architecture “Urban Lab” studio and the first-year architecture studio.
+Ken served as an Adjunct Professor at Carnegie Mellon University for multiple years in the fifth-year architecture “Urban Lab” studio and the first-year architecture studio.

 Ken is currently serving on the Board of the American Institute of Architects – Pennsylvania Chapter where he initiated and co-chairs the Housing & Community Development subcommittee of the AIA-PA Government Affairs Committee.
 Ken also serves on the board of the Saturday Light Brigade, which has been internationally recognized for using radio and audio to encourage, amplify, and share ideas, stories, and feelings of children, youth, families, and communities.
 Prior community work includes service as Chair of the Design Center of Pittsburgh, as Co-Chair of Leadership Pittsburgh’s Community Vision Days, and as an Advisory Board member of Chatham University’s Landscape Architecture program.
 Ken also served as an advisory board member to the Remaking Cities Institute at Carnegie Mellon University.